Frederick R. Koch: Philanthropy

 Through personal and foundation acquisitions, Koch assembled large and important collections of photographs, rare books, literary and musical manuscripts, and fine and decorative arts.
 Works of the nineteenth and twentieth centuries predominated in his collections.
 Among his private collections is the archival estate of George Platt Lynes and a vast archive of the works of society photographer Jerome Zerbe.

 The Frederick R. Koch Foundation, which he founded, is a major donor to the Morgan Library & Museum and Frick Collection in New York City and to the Carnegie Museum of Art in Pittsburgh.
 Of particular note are The Frederick R. Koch Collections at the Harvard Theater Collection, Houghton Library at Harvard University, and at Yale University's Beinecke Rare Book and Manuscript Library.
-Yale president Richard C. Levin described the Koch collection as "one of the greatest collections to come to Yale since the year of its founding".
+Yale president Richard C. Levin described the Koch collection as "one of the greatest collections to come to Yale since the year of its founding."

 Starting in the 1980s, Koch bought, restored and maintained a number of historic properties in the United States and abroad.
 These properties include the Donahue house, a Woolworth mansion in Manhattan; the Habsburg hunting lodge Schloss Blühnbach near Salzburg, Austria; the Romanesque Villa Torre Clementina in Cap Martin, France; and Elm Court, a Tudor Gothic manse in Butler, Pennsylvania.
 Koch financed the reconstruction of the Royal Shakespeare Company's Swan Theater in England from its 1879 remains, although his role as the project's patron was kept secret for years.

 In 1990, Koch bought Sutton Place near Guildford, Surrey, England.
 Sutton Place is the former residence of J. Paul Getty and the meeting place of Henry VIII and Anne Boleyn.
 Koch purchased the property from another reclusive art collector, Stanley J. Seeger.
 He "redecorated the house and hung his art collection, but is said never to have spent a night under its roof before selling it for £32m" in 1999.
 Other sources say he operated it as the Sutton Place Foundation, open to the public for more than 25 years, and that he ultimately sold the property in 2005.

 Koch served for many years on the boards of directors of the Spoleto Festival and The Royal Shakespeare Company.
-In 2010, The New Yorker reported that Koch had "moved to Monaco, which has no income tax".
+In 2010, The New Yorker reported that Koch had "moved to Monaco, which has no income tax."
 Despite lavish philanthropy and millions spent on art acquisitions and property restoration, Koch was said to have a frugal streak.
-He reportedly "prefers taking the public bus in New York and typically flies commercial", according to Vanity Fair.
+He reportedly "prefers taking the public bus in New York and typically flies commercial," according to Vanity Fair.

+Personal life

+Although he publicly denied it, Frederick Koch was homosexual; a fact which may partially explain the rifts he had with his parents and brothers.